shienlong/shienlong.github.io/install_bigrquery_package.md

 How to install bigrquery package in Rstudio.

--Install devtools package
+- Install devtools package
--Go to (https://cran.r-project.org/bin/windows/Rtools/) and download Rtools.
+- Go to (https://cran.r-project.org/bin/windows/Rtools/) and download Rtools.
 Install it.
--Install bigrquery package
+- Install bigrquery package.